afterpay/sdk-ios/README.md

 ### Tokenless

-Use this mode if you want a `WidgetView`, but have not yet been through an Afterpay Checkout.
-The `amount` parameter is the order total as a String.
-It be in the same currency that was sent to `Afterpay.setConfiguration`.
+Use this mode if you want a `WidgetView`, but have not yet been through an Afterpay checkout.
+The `amount` parameter is the order total.
+It must be in the same currency that was sent to `Afterpay.setConfiguration`.
 The configuration object *must* be set before initialising a tokenless widget.

 ```swift
 WidgetView.init(amount:)